 Credit from Away

-Effective Summer 2020, the Psychology Department will permit credit away for up to 2 summer courses.
+Effective Summer 2020, the Psychology Department will permit credit away for up to 2 credit away courses for psychology majors.
 "Credit away" is course credit that students can earn from other institutions while enrolled at Penn, i.e. between fall of your freshman year and spring of your senior year.
 We will now allow up to two summer credit away courses to count toward the major.
 This means you can take two summer courses at another institution while currently enrolled in Penn.
 This does not change the process for earning these credits.
 Here are the important details:

 - You must submit your credit request through XCAT with a syllabus to gain approval for a course.